Human Resources Management

 (1) not satisfied, (2) slightly satisfied, (3) moderately satisfied, (4) very satisfied, and (5) extremely satisfied.

-Year 2023 is equal to 78% at level 4 (there were 86% of employees answering the assessment)
+Year 2025 is equal to 78% at level 4 (there were 86% of employees answering the assessment)

 Year 2024 is equal to 73% at level 4 (there were 73% of employees answering the assessment)

-Year 2025 is equal to 70% at level 4 (there were 71% of employees answering the assessment)
+Year 2023 is equal to 70% at level 4 (there were 71% of employees answering the assessment)

-86% of the total workforce.
-The 2025 employee satisfaction survey found an overall average score of 78%, an increase from the 73% average score in 2024.
-The survey data revealed that employees expressed a high level of satisfaction (out of 5 levels) across all categories, particularly in the area of commitment to development and growth with the company, which received the highest overall average score.
-Increased opportunities for building relationships and direct interaction between employees and management also contributed to the satisfaction.
-This evaluation indicates that most employees understand and align with the organization’s vision, feel proud to be part of its growth, are ready to grow with the company, and are satisfied with the company’s employee care.
-Furthermore, the company continues to incorporate employee feedback to improve its human resource management.
+survey anonymously.
+The 2025 employee satisfaction survey found an overall average score of 78%, an increase from 73% in 2024.
+The survey data revealed that employees were highly satisfied (out of 5 levels) across all categories, particularly in the area of commitment to growth and development with the company, which received the highest overall average score, as well as increased opportunities for relationship building.
+Furthermore, direct interaction and exchange of ideas between employees and management have increased.
+These evaluation results indicate that most employees understand the vision and share the same perspective as the organization, feel proud to be part of driving the organization forward, are ready to grow with the organization, and are generally satisfied with the company’s employee care.
+The company also continues to incorporate employee feedback to continuously improve its human resource management.

 Turnover Rate

-Over the past three years, the company has had an average employee turnover rate of 12% of the total workforce, all of which were
+For the past three years, the company has had an average employee turnover rate of 12% of the total workforce, all of which were

 voluntary.
 Compared to the industry average, the company’s turnover rate is lower than group average 1.
 Furthermore, all employees who voluntarily resign are interviewed about their reasons for leaving.
 This data will be collected and analyzed to develop and improve the quality of life for employees.